hathibelagal/VoiceAppCourse/README.md

 ------

-These are source files for the Tuts+ course: [Add Voice Capabilities to an Android App][published url]
+These are source files for the Tuts+ course: [Add Voice Capabilities to Your Android App][published url]

 Available on [Tuts+](https://tutsplus.com).
 Teaching skills to millions worldwide.